 work with God to avoid violating our conscience and serve the voice we hear in

-our hearts directing us on the narrow way, the anointing will grow.
+our heart directing us on the narrow way, the anointing will grow.
 The

 with the anointing.
 It consists of things like: compassion, kindness, humility,